AngelinaMor44/CIS220New/readme.txt

-This repository is used to store CIS220 Honework.
+This repository is used to store CIS220 Honework. // I made a change...yay